WebAssembly/spec/spectec/test-prose/TEST.md

     - $expanddt(C.TYPES[typeidx]) is (FUNC (t_1* -> t_2*)).

 Catch_ok
-- the catch clause catch_u0 is valid if and only if:
+- the catch clause catch_u0 is valid if:
   - |C.LABELS| is greater than l.
   - Either:
     - catch_u0 is (CATCH x l).